SP-Educational-Assessment/blog/README.md

 * docker-build.sh (build the container image)
 * docker-run.sh (run the container, navigate to <https://localhost> to view the website)
 * docker-clean.sh (get rid of the container)
-* docker-save.sh (saves the container image to the file speduas-www-image.tar)
+* docker-save.sh (saves the container image to the file speduas-blog-image.tar)

 If you want to move the container to a different host you can copy the speduas-blog-image.tar file, and then load it on the other host.
 To do this, run the `docker-build.sh` and `docker-save.sh` scripts in sequence to create a new `speduas-blog-image.tar` image file.
 Then copy this file over to the host you want to run it on (using `scp` or `rsync` for instance).